Attention Is Not the Only Choice: Counterfactual Reasoning for Path-Based Explainable Recommendation: Path-based Recommendation Backend

 where $f(.)$ is ReLU activation function and $h_{i_o^{u_m}}$ is item $i_o^{u_m}$'s initial embedding. $W$ and $b$ are the weight matrix and bias vector, respectively. $p_z$ means the related $Z$ paths obtained in the last step, and $h_{i_o^{u_m}}^{\prime}$ is the updated item embedding.
 With the above formula, we can infer the user's preference as follows:

-where $h_{u_m}^{seq}$ represents user's preference; $g(.)$ is a sequential model such as Transformer \cite{vaswani2017attention} et al..
+where $h_{u_m}^{seq}$ represents user's preference; $g(.)$ is a sequential model such as Transformer \cite{vaswani2017attention}.
 Finally, the predicted score between user $u_m$ and item $i$ can be calculated with a Multilayer Perceptron (MLP) unit as follows:

 According to \cite{hu2018leveraging, tang2015line}, the recommendation model can be effectively trained via implicit feedback loss with negative sampling:

 where the first term models the positive user-item score and the second term models the negative feedback.
 Each positive pair $(u,i^+)$ is associated with 1 negative pair $(u,i^-)$, which can be sampled from a uniform noisy distribution $D_{neg}$.